Inter-Canyon Station 1

 BRUSH 651

-2002 Ford F-550 4×4 XLT Super Duty / AlumLine 150 gpm pump, 400 gallon water tank with 10 gallons of foam, nicknamed “Too Sweet Two”.
+2002 Ford F-550 4×4 XLT Super Duty / AlumLine 150 GPM pump, 400 gallon water tank and 10 gallons of foam, nicknamed “Too Sweet Two”.
 Became a support combined fuels mitigation crew unit in 2021 between Inter-Canyon and Elk Creek Fire Protection District (Colorado).

 AMBULANCE 684